HousometerProperty report · 2 Jul 2026

 48

-Weighted across 10 dimensions · 100% of our data inputs available · confidence high.
+Weighted blend of 10 dimensions · 100% of inputs available · high confidence.
+How it works: final page.

 Estimated value